TarcanGul/tarcangul.github.io/src/pages/blogs/first-blog.md

 For the main server implementation, I have picked [Spring Boot](https://spring.io/projects/spring-boot) since it was easy to start on and I have experience with Spring in general.

 For the technologies used in the desktop client, I have picked [Electron](https://www.electronjs.org/) and [React](https://react.dev/) because of the **reactive** nature of the desktop client to my game.
-Just like in Jackbox, the desktop client would provide the main screen that would drive the game.
-By picking Electron, I also had the opportunity to implement with Electron for the first time.
+Just like in Jackbox, the desktop client would be the main driver in the experience of the players.
+There will be likely a lot of moving things and state changes that has to be presented in the screen, which makes React a good choice to use with Electron.
+By picking Electron, I also had the opportunity to get experience with one of the most popular ways to develop desktop applications today.
 I knew that Electron was a trend in desktop applications because of its portability (Slack, Spotify, VS Code, and many others are using this framework...).
-For the components library, I went forward with [Chakra UI](https://v2.chakra-ui.com/) since I had some familiarity with it.
+For the components library to use with React, I went forward with [Chakra UI](https://v2.chakra-ui.com/) since I had some familiarity with it.

 For the database, I went with good old [Postgres](https://www.postgresql.org/).